SquareSquire286/ArachnoTherapy-VR/README.md

 ![Team_Pictures](Documentation/Misc/Team_Pictures.png)

 # Our Motivation
-Current exposure therapy techniques, especially for arachnophobia pose danger with unpredictability of spider behaviour.
-Virtual reality exposure therapy is one step safer, however interactions the user has are often only passive.
-These things, coupled with the increasing demand and shortage of therapists available make exposure therapy less accessible than necessary.
-ArachnoTherapy VR is an application created to improve accessibility and efficacy of current exposure therapy techniques by allowing for level-based progression and guidance from a virtual therapist.
+Current exposure therapy techniques, especially for arachnophobia, pose danger with unpredictability of spider behaviour.
+Virtual reality exposure therapy is one step safer, but interactions the user has are often only passive.
+Coupled with the treatment gap, this makes exposure therapy less accessible than necessary.
+ArachnoTherapy VR is an application created to improve accessibility and availability of current exposure therapy techniques by allowing for level-based progression and guidance from a virtual therapist.

 # Documentation
 All document, vlog, and project related links can be found in the [Documentation](Documentation/) section.